 Not a lot is agreed upon when it comes to the history of Polish chickens except that their history is obscure and most experts don’t believe they came from Poland.
 The most popular theory is that their name stemmed from their appearance.
 The fabulous crests resemble the feathered caps worn by Polish soldiers.

 Those who study poultry history believe that Polish chickens first came from Spain, then they were brought to Holland when the Spaniards took over the lowlands.
 The Dutch are given credit for refining the colors and distinguishing the crests back in the 18th century.

 Another theory is that their name came from the Dutch word pol, which means head.
 This would have been made in reference to the Polish trait of a dome-shaped skull.
-They could have brought by Asian Mongols to Europe during medieval times, thus explaining their arrival to Poland.
+They could have been brought by Asian Mongols to Europe during medieval times, thus explaining their arrival to Poland.

 Polish chickens were memorialized in England back in the 1700s as they were featured in works of art.
 Famous Dutch and Italian artists painted them in the 16th – 18th centuries.
 They were even mentioned in the literature written during this same time period.

 Polish chickens found their way into France where they were used for producing eggs.
 They crossed over to American sometime between 1830 and 1840.
 By 1850 they were well-spread across America and touted for their egg production.

 It was only when Leghorn chickens made their debut that Polish chickens began losing their clout as egg layers.
 Farmers began replacing them with newer breeds but they were still kept around for exhibition purposes.

 Today, Polish chickens still retain their unusual and interesting characteristics.
 They are currently very popular as a show breed but are certainly capable of laying eggs for the backyard chicken enthusiast who wants a flock with some charisma.